dikshagoyal26/React/Theory/laying_the_foundation.md

 ● `{TitleComponent}` VS `{<TitleComponent/>}` VS `<TitleComponent></TitleComponent>` in JSX?
 > `{TitleComponent}` - This value describes the TitleComponent as a javascript expession or a value.
 The {} can embed any javascript expression or values inside it.
-> `{<TitleComponent/>}` -  This represents a component returning some JSX or a function that is returning a JSX value.
+> `{<TitleComponent/>}` -  It is a self closing tag.
+This represents a component returning some JSX or a function that is returning a JSX value.
 > `<TitleComponent></TitleComponent>`- It is similar to the above one `{<TitleComponent/>}` when there is no child element associated.

 ● Babel?
 What does it do?
-> It takes a piece of code & delievers it
+> It is compiler/transpiler.
+It takes a piece of code & delievers it
 > how babel works?babel AST
 > babel comes as a dependency along with parcel
 > Note: Parcel will not remove console.log automatically.
 We need to configure for it.
 There is a package for it : babel-plugin-transform-remove-console & use it via `.babelrc` file